sai1225klu/DBMS_Final_Project/README.md

 This project is done in postgresql.

-I'm attching three files.
+I'm attching four files.
-one is with full executed codes(file name: dbms_final_codes) second file is with full executed codes aliong with output screen shots and explanation of codes.(file name: dbsm_final_project_practicalpart)
-Third file is the dataset which i used for this project (file name: worldcities.csv) and the link for this csv file https://simplemaps.com/data/world-cities
+one is with full executed codes(file name: dbms_final_codes) second and thirs files are with full executed codes aliong with output screen shots and explanation of codes.(file name: dbsm_final_project_practicalpart) in both  word and pdf format. fourth file is the dataset which i used for this project (file name: worldcities.csv) and the link for this csv file https://simplemaps.com/data/world-cities